hyper-lab/Casepoint-Prototype/README.md

+Note on System Implementation and Source Code: > Due to security, privacy, and access constraints, the actual source code repository for the CasePoint system cannot be publicly shared.
+Therefore, the high-fidelity screenshots provided in this section serve as direct visual evidence of the fully implemented system and its working prototype.
+These figures accurately reflect the live operational state of the software, demonstrating its real-world interface, functional workflows, role-based access controls (RBAC), and AI-driven semantic search capabilities.

 High-Fidelity Interface
 This section presents the high-fidelity interfaces of CasePoint based on the implemented system screens.
 The figures below show near-final layout, navigation structure, visual hierarchy, and role-based functions, along with a short explanation of what each screen does in the workflow.
 <img width="975" height="525" alt="image" src="https://github.com/user-attachments/assets/64e0d375-fc39-4ad7-be2f-3f78f75aea91" />